 However, the actual number of EB-5 investor visas is typically much lower than the max.
 In 2007, just 700 visas were issued to investors.
 It wasn’t until 2014 that for the first time ever, the Immigrant Investor Program reached its quota of 10,000 visas and was forced to stop accepting new applications.

 If you are an investor, it’s best to have the professional advice and legal representation of a qualified EB-5 immigration attorney.
 An immigration attorney can help guide you through the application process and ensure that you’re not missing any crucial information that could delay your approval.

 At Pride Immigration in Fairfax, VA, our experienced immigration lawyers know exactly how to navigate through the U.S. immigration system to ensure a successful outcome.
 Our full-service law firm has worked with investors in the past to streamline the process.
-Before pursuing any action, contact us to schedule a free consultation.
+Before pursuing any action, contact us to schedule a consultation.

 Latest posts by Beeraj Patel, Esq. (see all)

 - Why Indian Citizens Are After the EB-5 Visa in 2018 - August 17, 2018